 I am a British journalist and author working for WIRED magazine in the UK – based in central London.
-I write news and features for the WIRED website, contribute monthly to the magazine, appear on (and occasionally edit and host) the weekly podcast.
-Personal interests include: cybersecurity; artificial intelligence; robots; internet rights; privacy; and data – although, I cover all stories across science, technology, business and culture.
+In my role as deputy digital editor I write news and features for the WIRED website, contribute to the magazine, produce the weekly podcast and assist with the curation of WIRED events.
+My personal interests include: cybersecurity; big tech; internet rights; privacy; and data – although, I cover all stories across science, technology, business and culture.

 Outside of WIRED, I write, talk, and train on Freedom of Information laws, openness and transparency.
 I created and run the FOI Directory – which contains lists and contact details of more than 10,000 public authorities.

 In 2015, my first book – Freedom of Information: A practical guide for UK journalists – was published by Routledge.
 It is a ‘how to’ publication for the country’s transparency law and is based on interviews with senior journalists and information rights specialists, plus a detailed study of case law.